Skip to content

 // Test module directory

-• Figure Basic shapes such as circle, polygon, rect, text, etc.
+• Figure: basic shapes such as circle, arc, polygon, rect, and text.

 bash